iamtimsmith/netlify-portfolio_v2/src/posts/what-is-the-mern-stack-and-how-does-it-work/index.md

 <div class="message is-dark">
   <div class="message-body">

-Note: The code for this MERN stack tutorial can be found [here](https://github.com/iamtimsmith/simple-mern-app).
+Note: The code for this tutorial can be found [here](https://github.com/iamtimsmith/simple-mern-app).

   </div>
 </div>

-In this tutorial we will be diving into the MERN stack which is similar to the MEAN stack.
-I will explain what it is and how to use it when building a web application or website.
-Let's dive in!
+In this MERN stack tutorial, we will build a simple blog using React js, Node js, Express js, and Mongodb to add to our Full-Stack Developer toolkit.

 ### What's a "stack"?